A Better Eternal Perspective On Life Living with Hearing Loss

 How Can Unexpected Obstacles in life help you view things from an eternal perspective?

 More often than not we take things for granted assuming they’ll always be there right?
-For example, it may be a loss of a loved one, a relationship gone wrong, a friendship that is beyond repair, or a diagnosis that you weren’t expecting.
+For example, it may be the loss of a loved one, a relationship gone wrong, a friendship that is beyond repair, or a diagnosis that you weren’t expecting.

 It can mean many things to every single one of us.
-Not one person can say that they haven’t experienced their own form of “cliche” in one form or another.
+Not one person can say that they haven’t experienced their form of “cliche” in one form or another.

 I am willing to make an educated guess that surely I’m not the only one who takes things for granted from an earthly perspective at times.
 We’re human.